yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 And that’s it, start a game, go into fullscreen by pressing F11 or the hotkey assigned to your controller, and enjoy 2x to 3x the perceived framerate.

-Note that while the image quality is much better than the result from Lossless Scaling, AMD disables AFMF if there is too much variance between one frame and the next in order to avoid smoothing out scene transitions like camera changes or opening the menu.
+Note that, while the image quality is much better than the result from Lossless Scaling, AMD disables AFMF if there is too much variance between one frame and the next in order to avoid smoothing out scene transitions like camera changes or opening the menu.
 This leads to a noticeable frametime inconsistency when a lot of action is happening on screen.
 We hope AMD adds an option in the future to toggle the sensitivity of this behaviour.

 {{< youtube v-U7GJYrY64 >}} {{< youtube 8Cbov_uR2Dc >}}

-Native 30 FPS vs AFMF generating frames with a 30 FPS base.
+The above videos demonstrate native 30 FPS vs AFMF generating frames from a 30 FPS base.
 While a better result than Lossless Scaling at 30 FPS, artifacts are still noticeable in faster movements, especially on vegetation.
 Scene transitions are clear and there is less shimmering around the player.

 {{< youtube CG_e5yOnd9E >}} {{< youtube GfRjc9v0jls >}}
-Native 60 FPS vs AFMF generating frames with a 60 FPS base.
+The above videos demonstrate native 60 FPS vs AFMF generating frames from a 60 FPS base.
-And at 60 FPS the results are great, providing smooth gameplay to 120-180Hz displays.
+And at 60 FPS, the results are great!
+Allowing for smoother gameplay on 120-180Hz displays.

 No performance graphs are included because your writer doesn’t consider perceived framerate as real performance, but to provide an example, `The Legend of Zelda: Tears of the Kingdom`, which produces solid 60 FPS in open world with a 5600X and an RTX 3060 Ti, can produce 170-180 “FPS” with AFMF enabled, and with little to no distortion visible.